tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is EMPTY, or all of dwc:genericName, dwc:specificEpithet and dwc:infraspecificEpithet are EMPTY; COMPLIANT if the polynomial, as represented in dwc:scientificName, is consistent with NOT_EMPTY values of dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet; otherwise NOT_COMPLIANT.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdq:Empty, or all of dwc:genericName, dwc:specificEpithet and dwc:infraspecificEpithet are bdq:Empty; COMPLIANT if the polynomial, as represented in dwc:scientificName, is consistent with bdq:NotEmpty values of dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet; otherwise NOT_COMPLIANT.

 ### Information Elements